Coollaitar/Clamp-Assignment/README.md

 const UniswapMulticallABI = [{},];
 ```

-## 🔦 Step 2 👉🏻
+## Step 2 👉🏻

-📍This step is done to interact with Smart Contract
+1. This step is done to interact with Smart Contract.

 ```web3.js
 const UniswapMulticall = new web3.eth.Contract(UniswapMulticallABI, UniswapMulticallAddress);